-T/4 James W. O'Brien was born on July 15, 1923, at Schofield Barracks, Honolulu, Hawaii.
-He was one of the three sons of Patrick & Amanda O'Brien.
-He was raised in Port Clinton, Ohio and resided at 517 West Fifth Street.
+T/4 James W. O'Brien was born on July 15, 1923, at Schofield Barracks, Honolulu, Hawaii, and was one of the three sons of Patrick & Amanda O'Brien.
+He was raised in Port Clinton, Ohio, where the family resided at 517 West Fifth Street.
 He was called "Jimmy" by his family.

 The tank battalion received